Thick as a Brick: Music

-Cover
+Artwork

 The original LP cover was designed as a spoof of a 12 × 16 in 12-page small-town English newspaper, entitled The St. Cleve Chronicle and Linwell Advertiser, with articles, competitions and advertisements lampooning the typical parochial and amateurish journalism of the local English press.
-The band's record company, Chrysalis Records, complained that the sleeve would be too expensive to produce, but Anderson countered that if a real newspaper could be produced, a parody of one would also be practical.
+The band's record company, Chrysalis Records, complained that the sleeve would be too expensive to produce, but Anderson countered that if a real newspaper could be produced, a parody of one was also practicable.

 The mock newspaper, dated 7 January 1972, also includes the entire lyrics to "Thick as a Brick" (printed on page 7), which is presented as a poem written by Bostock, whose disqualification from a poetry contest is the focus of the front-page story.
 This article claims that although Bostock initially won the contest, the judges' decision was repealed after protests and threats concerning the offensive nature of the poem, along with the boy's suspected psychological instability.
 The front cover includes a piece where Bostock is accused without foundation of being the father of his 14-year-old friend Julia's child.
 The inside of the paper features a mock review by "Julian Stone-Mason BA", a pseudonym of Anderson.

 The contents of the newspaper were written mostly by Anderson, bassist Jeffrey Hammond and keyboardist John Evan.
 While some of the pieces were obviously silly, such as "Magistrate Fines himself", there was a lengthy story entitled "Do Not See Me Rabbit" about a pilot in the Battle of Britain being shot down by a Messerschmitt Bf 109.
 The overall layout was designed by Chrysalis' Roy Eldridge, who had previously worked as a journalist.
 Most of the characters in the newspaper were members of the band, their management, road crew, or colleagues; for instance, recording engineer Robin Black played a local roller-skating champion.
 Anderson recalls that the cover took longer to produce than the music.

 The satirical newspaper was heavily abridged for conventional CD booklets, but the 25th Anniversary Special Edition CD cover is closer to the original, and the 40th anniversary boxed version contains most of the content from the original newspaper.